afshinm/juggernaut/README.md

 Want to setup a simple network using Juggernaut?

-This sample creates a XOR binary operation network with one hidden layer:
+This sample creates a random binary operation network with one hidden layer:

 ```
 fn main() {